 - your consumer network service provider (CNSP) has advised the port you are trying to access is not an allowed any/any port and you still require access

 - your CNSP has advised you are trying to access something that has been placed on the deny list, but you still require access - these requests will only be approved in exceptional and business critical circumstances

 - you had access to a site on the Transition Network (previously N3) however you do not have the same access on HSCN

 Once completed, send the form to the NHS Digital National Service Desk (NSD) via your local IT support route.
 When they get the form the NHS Digital Data Security Centre (DSC) will assess the request.
 They will either:

-- instruct Capita to make the necessary changes and confirm this to you
+- make the necessary changes and confirm this to you

 - respond to advise that the request cannot be authorised